 Division: Social Sciences

-Sociology is the social science that studies human behavior at the societal level.
-Students will acquire the ability to analyze and interpret qualitative and quantitative sociological data, communicate effectively about social issues, and identify group/cultural influences.
+Sociology students will acquire various abilities, such as: the ability to analyze and interpret qualitative and quantitative data; understand and apply sociological theories; and use sociological concepts to discuss social behavior, communicate social issues, and identify group/cultural influences.

 Transfer requirements in sociology are available in the Counseling Department.
 In all cases, students should consult with a counselor for specific transfer requirements.